 With controller settings, there’s no setup that will work perfectly for everyone.
 It’s tempting to find your favorite pro player or content creator and copy their settings, but they might not be the best for you.

-What we’d recommend is jumping into a custom game of Black Ops Cold War and test out some different controller settings.
+We’d recommend jumping into a custom game of Black Ops Cold War and testing out some different controller settings.
 To maximize your time while testing out the settings, here’s what we’d recommend:

 - Map: Nuketown ’84

 With these custom game settings, you’ll be able to practice shooting for as long as you like.
 Nuketown ’84 is small enough that you’ll be able to fight constantly, and the Recruit level bots will hardly shoot back at you.

 Practice shooting bots at both long and close range with various settings and weapons, and keep on the setting you feel most accurate and comfortable with.
 Even if you’re a Call of Duty veteran, there’s always room to improve, so it’s worth trying out some different combinations.

 While you’re in this private mode, you should also try getting your Minimum Input Thresholds as low as they’ll go.
 Start at 0, and move it up one until you no longer receive stick drift.